 Appeal videos marked "Not suitable for most advertisers"

-If the content of a video you uploaded is identified as not suitable for advertisers, you'll see a yellow dollar sign next to the video.
+If the content of a video you uploaded is identified as not suitable for advertisers, you'll see a yellow dollar sign, or next to the video.
 You'll also get an email to the email address associated with your YouTube account.

 A video will be marked "Not suitable for most advertisers" in Video Manager if:

-If you believe that your video is suitable for all brands, you can appeal the decision.
-An appeal gets sent to an expert reviewer and their decisions help our systems get smarter over time.
+- Note: If you think our systems made a mistake, then you can request human review.
+Your review gets sent to an expert and their decisions help our systems get smarter over time.
 Deleting the video and re-uploading won't help.
-Keep in mind that videos can only be submitted for review one time and the review decision cannot be appealed.
+Videos can only be submitted for review one time and the review decision cannot be overturned.

 Check video monetization status